dieterich-lab/rp-bp/docs/usage-instructions.md

 * [`start_codons`].
 A list of strings that will be treated as start codons when searching for ORFs. default: [`ATG`]
 * [`stop_codons`].
 A list of strings that will be treated as stop codons when searching for ORFS. default: [`TAA`, `TGA`, `TAG`]

-* [`ignore_parsing_errors`].
-If this key is in the config file with any value, then transcript headers which do not parse correctly will be skipped.
-A warning is printed for each header skipped in this manner.
-Otherwise, the program will report the parsing error and quit. default: False

-* [`novel_id_re`].
-As a part of ORF extraction, the ORFs are assigned a label based on their position relative to annotated CDS regions; part of the labeling process considers the transcript identifiers.
-This option is a regular expression for the identifiers of novel ORFs (i.e., those from transcripts assembled using StringTie or Cufflinks.
-ORFs are annotated as novel if their id's match this expression and they would otherwise be annotated as 'noncoding' or 'suspect_overlap'.
-If no expression is given, no ORFs are annotated as novel.

 ### Input files

 The required input files are those suggested by the configuration file keys.

 * `gtf`.
 The GTF/GFF3 file containing the reference annotations.
-This file must be compatible with [gffread](http://cole-trapnell-lab.github.io/cufflinks/file_formats/#the-gffread-utility) for extracting coding sequences.
-Typically, this means at least the `exon` features must be present, and the transcript identifiers must match for exons from the same transcript.
+The file must follow standard conventions for annotating transcripts.
+This means at least the `exon` features must be present, and the transcript identifiers (`transcript_id` attribute) must match for exons from the same transcript.
 Furthermore, the ORFs are labeled based on their positions relative to annotated coding sequences.
-This labeling is based on the `CDS` information output by `gffread`.
-Thus, for it to work correctly, the `CDS` features must also be present in the annotation file.
+For it to work correctly, the `CDS` features must also be present in the annotation file.
+The start codon should be included in the `CDS`, but the stop codon should not.
+Following standard conventions, the genomic locations are taken to be base-1 and inclusive.
+Other feature types, such as `gene`, `start_codon` and `stop_codon` may be present in the file, but they **are not used** for extracting ORFs.

 * `fasta`.
 The input fasta file should contain all chromosome sequences.
 The identifiers must match those in the GTF file.
 Typically, the "dna.toplevel.fa" file from Ensembl contains the appropriate sequences and identifiers.